luxonis/depthai-docs-website/source/pages/faq.rst

 #.
 For showing up when plugged in.
 We use this endpoint to load the firmware onto the device, which is a usb-boot technique.
 This device is USB2.
 #.
 For running the actual code.
 This shows up after USB booting and is USB3.

-In order to support the DepthAI modes, you need to download and install `Oracle VM VirtualBox Extension Pack <https://www.virtualbox.org/wiki/Downloads>`__
+In order to support the DepthAI modes, you need to download and install `Oracle VM VirtualBox Extension Pack <https://www.virtualbox.org/wiki/Downloads>`__.
+Once this is installed, enable USB3 (xHCI) Controller in the USB settings.

 .. _parameters_upgrade: